Skip to main content

 Sony XB900N Extra Bass

-The best bass headphones for bass lovers with a heavy-bass sound profile.
+Sony WH-XB900N are the best bass headphones in our opinion.
+These are perfect for bass lovers with a bass-heavy sound profile.

 Connection icon Connection: Bluetooth 4.2